 Global scalability is another factor that manufacturers need to consider as the world becomes more interconnected.
 Realizing this, NetSuite provides customers with multi-currency management that supports more than 190 currencies and exchanges, its indirect tax management and reporting capabilities covering over 90 percent of Global Domestic Product (GDP) and translations for over 20 languages.
 These tools are vital for expanding into new markets and remaining competitive on an international scale.

 Automation continues to disrupt the manufacturing industry and leveraging it can contribute to growth at any level.
 NetSuite enables manufacturers to automate the entire product lifecycle management process along with quote-to-cash, plan-to-report, and others.
-Thousands of manufacturers utilize NetSuite to reduce manual data entry errors, improve order processing efficiency, reduce IT costs, expedite the financial close process, and much more.
+Thousands of manufacturers utilize NetSuite vs Microsoft to reduce manual data entry errors, improve order processing efficiency, reduce IT costs, expedite the financial close process, and much more.

 There will be a follow-up blog post coming soon with several other reasons manufacturers choose NetSuite vs Microsoft and other ERP systems.
 Stay tuned!